Quick-Start

 $ git clone https://github.com/apigear-io/template-cpp14.git

-next to each other.
+, adjacent to each other.

-Solution file
+Solution File

 Create a solution file.
-The example below specifies
+The example below specifies:

-- module files in line 8, here the
+- Module files in line 8, here the

 helloworld.module.yaml

-API - the output directory for generated files in line 9
+API - The output directory for generated files in line 9

-- a template used to generate the code in line 10, here the
+- The template used to generate the code in line 10 (this can also be a path to a local copy of the template)

 stubs